OmarAhmedOwais/spacejat/README.md

     ```
 2. Access the API documentation at [http://localhost:3000/documentation](http://localhost:3000/documentation).
 3. Test the API endpoints using tools like Postman.
-4. WebSocket server is integrated into the Fastify application.
+4. WebSocket server is integrated into the Fastify application. at [ws://localhost:3001](ws://localhost:3001)